Persola/visualize-generalized-means/README.md

-_This is a markdown adaption of [a post](https://medium.com/swlh/visualizing-the-geometric-and-harmonic-means-e8b9c5a818ae) originally published on Medium.
+_This is a markdown adaptation of a post originally [published on Medium](https://medium.com/swlh/visualizing-the-geometric-and-harmonic-means-e8b9c5a818ae).
 As a result there are some formatting problems.
-If you use dark mode __you should temporarily [switch to light mode](https://github.com/settings/appearance)__ so you can read the plots' labels._
+If you use dark mode __you should [switch to light mode](https://github.com/settings/appearance)__ temporarily so you can read the plots' labels._

 # Visualizing the Geometric and Harmonic Means